StoneT2000/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 In this section we need to roughly align the real world and simulation environments.
 This means we need to decide where the robot is installed, and where the camera is relative to the robot.

-## 1.1: Setup simulation camera position
+## 1.1: Setup simulation camera and object spawn region

 First thing to do is to decide in simulation where to put the 3rd-view camera relative to the robot.
 The robot is always spawned at the 0 point of the simulation, at height "0" which is by default the top of the table surface you mount the robot on.
 This is what the default looks like in simulation and in the real world:

 TODO images (and label what is robot base)

-To do so you can just edit the "base_camera_settings"."pos" value in the `env_config.json` file in the root of the repository.
+To make modifications you can just edit the "base_camera_settings"."pos" value in the `env_config.json` file in the root of the repository.
 We use this config file to modify environment defaults when training (you can pass in a different file path if you want).
 To visualize what you just did you can record a video of your environment being reset randomly to get a sense of where the camera is and see how the object positions are randomized.

 ```bash
 python lerobot_sim2real/scripts/record_reset_distribution.py --env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json
 ```

 You can also modify where the camera is pointing at in case it can't see the robot or enough of the workspace in simulation.
 Simply modify "base_camera_settings"."target" value accordingly, which is the 3D point the camera points at.
+Finally you can also modify the mean position cubes are spawned at as well as how large of an area they are randomized in in the config file.

 The default options for the sim settings are tested and should work so you can also skip modifying the simulation environment and go straight to setting up the real camera.

 > [!NOTE]
 > Occlusion can make grasping a cube harder.
-If you plan to modify the sim environment make sure the cube is visible, close to the camera, and generally not behind the robot.
+If you plan to modify the sim environment make sure the cube is visible, close to the camera, and generally not behind the robot from the camera's perspective.
 If it isn't, you can modify the camera accordingly or also modify the spawn region for the cube in the env_config.json file.

 You might also notice that we often use `--env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json` in scripts.
 The codebase is built to support different environments and configurations so passing these tells those scripts which environment you want to work with and with what settings.